telerik/teststudio-docs/docs/features/source-control/tfs/open-tfs-project.md

 ---
 # Open TFS-Controlled Project

+<a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> provides built-in integration with TFS source control.

+The below steps guide you how to open a project, which is stored in the TFS server and create a local copy of it on your hard drive.

 1.&nbsp; Launch Test Studio and click the **Open** button in the **Source Control** ribbon.

 ![Connect][1]